MindaugasVaitkus2/pythonCrawlerFinal/README.md

 # Deficiencies
 - The program does not handle the irregularities in the HTML.
 Examples are the pictures that has either the ending .jpg or .jpeg.
-Furthermore in the assignment 4 file, the <li> tag has not been properly scraped given random in the content of the list.
+Furthermore in the assignment 4 file, the '<li>' tag has not been properly scraped given random in the content of the list.